 If you’re looking for books like Atomic Habits, my top picks specifically about habits are The Power of Habit and Million Dollar Habits.
 About focus and productivity?
 Deep Work and The One Thing.
 And more ground breaking books by thought leaders?
 The Five Dysfunctions of a Team and The Culture Code.

 There’s several reasons why Atomic Habits is such a great book.
 First of all, is the depth of understanding of how habits work in our lives and how powerful they are for life change.

 Another reason is the power of habits to increase focus and productivity in our lives.

 The third reason is that it’s a ground breaking book from a thought leader that challenges the status quo.

 The good news is, there’s other books out there with those same characteristics.

-Note: Some pictures in this post are affiliate links, meaning at no extra cost to you a percentage of any purchase you make through those links will support this site.
+Note: All pictures in this post are Amazon affiliate links, meaning at no extra cost to you a percentage of any purchase you make through those links will support this site.

 Specifically About Habits

 The Power of Habit by Charles Duhigg

 “In The Power of Habit, award-winning business reporterCharles Duhigg takes us to the thrilling edge of scientific discoveries that explain why habits exist and how they can be changed.
 Distilling vast amounts of information into engrossing narratives that take us from the boardrooms of Procter & Gamble to the sidelines of the NFL to the front lines of the civil rights movement, Duhigg presents a whole new understanding of human nature and its potential.
 At its core, The Power of Habit contains an exhilarating argument: The key to exercising regularly, losing weight, being more productive, and achieving success is understanding how habits work.
 As Duhigg shows, by harnessing this new science, we can transform our businesses, our communities, and our lives.”– from Amazon